When you travel in an RV, home is where you park it. But the comforts of home — those depend on your RV furniture choices.

 Now that you know what you’re looking for, let’s tackle the next problem — where to look!
 We’ll also recap what you need to keep in mind while you’re shopping to ensure you find quality furniture that’ll keep you a happy camper for many years to come.

 RV furniture is available from a wide array of retailers.
 Along with general camping and motorhome suppliers, like Camping World, there are also plenty of specialized RV furniture dealers out there.
 A few to check out are RV Furniture Center, RV Parts Nation, and Factory RV Surplus.

-If you live nearby any of these dealers or other locally-owned, mom-and-pop RV furniture vendors, they offer a valuable opportunity to go and try out the pieces in person.
+If you live near any of these dealers or other locally-owned RV furniture vendors, they offer a valuable opportunity to go and try out the pieces in person.
 But these days, RV furniture is also av available online, either through Amazon (like everything else!) or generalized furniture dealers like Wayfair.

 If you do make a purchase online without trying the item out first, make sure you understand the return policy before you commit to buying.
 You definitely want to have the option to return the product if it doesn’t end up working out for your needs.